emawind84/devnote-doc/pmis-file-manager.rst

 template
 	This is the template of the file manager, change this if you want to change the layout

+show_file_log
+	Show the event log of the edms file

 Available Functions & Objects
 -------------------------------